-Every managers and quality executive need this techniques to calculate the cost of quality in the organization.
+Every managers and quality executive need this tool and technique, therefore it is must to know how to calculate the cost of quality in the organization.

 It is just because the management is ask for the result of quality department.

-So the cost of quality and cost of poor quality is essential method need here.
+So the cost of quality and cost of poor quality is essential method in all aspect of quality.

 Managers and workers speak the language of things but Senior leaders speak the language of money…